antoine77340/LOUPE/README.md

 '''
 tensor_output = NetVLAD.forward(tensor_input)
 ```
-It is the same usage for NetRVLAD, NetFV and Soft-DBoF.
+It is the same usage for NetRVLAD, NetFV and Soft-DBoW.

 NOTE: The toolbox can only pool lists of features of the same length.
 It was specifically optimized to efficiently do so.